playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 ## Angular

-As covered before, Angular is able to ignore all errors thrown outside of the `constructor` method.
+As covered before, Angular is able to ignore all errors thrown outside the `constructor` method.
 However, if an error does occur in the `constructor` method, it's challenging ([but not impossible](https://unicorn-utterances.com/posts/angular-constructor-error-behavior#The-short-term-fix)) to sidestep.
 Because of the complexity of the code required to ignore `constructor` method errors, we won't cover it in this book.

 > Want to see an official solution to this problem?
-[Star my feature request on GitHub which outlines a longer-term solution built-into Angular](https://github.com/angular/angular/issues/51941).
+[Star my feature request on GitHub, which outlines a longer-term solution built-into Angular](https://github.com/angular/angular/issues/51941).

 ## Vue

-In order to avoid an error blanking out your Vue application, simply return `false` from your `onErrorCaptured` composition.
+To avoid an error blanking out your Vue application, simply return `false` from your `onErrorCaptured` composition.

 ```vue
 <!-- App.vue -->